mime-r/ytHelper/README.md

 Ever wondered what is the fastest way to download YouTube Content without ads?
 You have come the the right place!

+## Warning!
+The ythelper.exe in dist does not work yet!
+I'm trying to make a .exe version of ytHelper but it does not work so far...

 ## Content
 - [Credits](#credits)
 - [Dependencies](#dependencies)